Learn the sequence you should use to develop better Fighting Skills in your Dojo!

 - When dealing with Precision-based actions, like a Karate strike, the definition of proper technique should be a little more flexible.
 If it works and does not stress your Kyokushinkai athlete’s joints with an increased risk of injury, give him a little freedom.

 - If you train WKF Athletes, the Good Form influences the point scoring by the referees.
 But also do Good Timing and Correct Distance.
-And your athlete must be able to accomplish these 3 Criteria in a total unpredictable scenario.
+And your athlete must be able to accomplish these 3 Criteria in a totally unpredictable scenario.
 Do you think your athletes will make it with nothing but pre-planned exercises?

 If you are accepting what Science is showing to you, please stop dedicating your Karate classes to 90% of Technical training and physical suffering!
 I personally know that is difficult to change what we do for several years.
-And sometimes is also difficult to make things differently from your Masters or your colleagues…
+And sometimes it’s also difficult to make things differently from your Masters or your colleagues…

-But give a chance to Science and you’ll see that if your students get more motivated, more successful and more healthy the others will start wanting to know how you are achieving those goals!
+But give a chance to Science and you’ll see that if your students get more motivated, more successful, and more healthy, the others will start wanting to know how you are achieving those goals!

 P.S. – I know it’s hard to change the way we make things.
 And what you are making right, you must keep it… But when Scientific-Proven Evidence shows you a more effective way of improving your Karate, you should embrace it.
 Your students deserve the Best… The Best Motivation, the Best Health, the Best Performance!